cujojs/curl/README.md

 ================

 curl.js is a small and very fast AMD-compliant asynchronous loader.
-Size: 4.2KB (2.1KB gzipped) using Google's Closure Compiler.
+Size: 4.6KB (2.5KB gzipped) using Google's Closure Compiler.

 If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use the version with the js! plugin built in.
 You may also want to build-in the domReady module.
-The combined curl+js+domReady loader is still only 6.0KB (2.7KB gzipped).
+The combined curl+js+domReady loader is still only 6.4KB (3KB gzipped).

 What the heck is "cujo"?  cujo.js is a web app development platform.
 See the bottom of this file for more info.

+What is "cram"? cram (cujo resource assembler) is the build tool companion to curl.js.
+You use cram to compile all of your modules into a small number of javascript files which are loaded much faster into the browsers.

 ----------------------------------------